Radio Victory

-Radio Victory was the Independent Local Radio (ILR) station for Portsmouth in southern England.
+Radio Victory is the Independent Local Radio (ILR) station for Portsmouth in southern England.
 It was launched on 14 October 1975 and served south Hampshire, West Sussex and the Isle of Wight initially until 1986, with various later reincarnations.
 It took its name from the famous historic ship HMS Victory which is preserved at Portsmouth.

+Radio Victory relaunched, and as of 17 October 2025, honours the original incarnation of the radio station by using much of the original branding, programmes, and presenters.

 History

 IBA franchise 1975-1986

 Victory was one of the first 19 independent stations in the UK, all of which started broadcasting between 1973 and 1976.

 Its studios were based in Fratton, Portsmouth.
 Its FM transmitter, on 95.0 MHz, was at Fort Widley.
 Despite a power of only 0.2 kW, the signal reached Southampton and across the Isle of Wight quite well.
 The station also broadcast on Medium Wave 257m (1169 kHz, later moving to 1170 kHz) from Farlington Marshes with a power of 0.2 kW.